Replicable-MARL/MARLlib/docs/source/algorithm/ddpg_family.rst

 MADDPG: DDPG agent with a centralized Q
 --------------------------------------------

+.. admonition:: Quick Facts

     - Multi-agent deep deterministic policy gradient(MADDPG) is one of the extended version of :ref:`IDDPG`.
     - Agent architecture of MADDPG consists of two models: ``policy`` and ``Q``.
-- MADDPG needs two stages of information sharing on real/sampled data and predicted data.
     - MADDPG applies to cooperative, competitive, and mixed task modes.

 **Preliminary**